 (5) The EOBR must be able to track total weekly on-duty and driving hours over a 7- or 8-day consecutive period.
 The EOBR must be able to warn a driver at least 30 minutes in advance of reaching the weekly duty-/driving-hour limitation.

-(6) The EOBR must warn the driver via an audible and visible signal that the device has ceased to function.
-“Ceasing to function” for the purpose of this paragraph does not include brief losses of communications signals during such time as, but not limited to, when the vehicle is traveling through a tunnel.

 MCSAC Recommendation: Delete (o)(6) as indicated above.